OpenMDAO/POEMs/POEM_039.md

 ```

 In this case, the output names may be inferred from the return statement.
-No coloring is needed and the partials are computed using complex-step, the default.
+No coloring is needed and the partials are computed using complex-step.

 ### Using lambda to wrap functions with non-numeric arguments